talwrii/ffmpeg-cookbook/README.md

 # Introduction
-This introduction tries to cover a broad range of tasks and features building up an understanding of ffmpeg it is not complete.
+`ffmpeg` has a number of core features that when understood help you do a range on things.
+This introduction tries to cover most of these core featues.

 ## Create 10 seconds of silence
 <a name="source"> </a>